ClearGate-Int/Burp_Collector/README.md

   -t, --threads

-     Number of threads run in parallel (Use this if you want to speed up the process)
+      Number of processes to run in parallel (Default is the number of your CPU cores).

   -v, --verbose